HSeo-git/pizza-legend/README.md

 https://www.youtube.com/watch?v=fyi4vfbKEeo&list=PLcjhmZ8oLT0r9dSiIK6RB_PuBWlG1KSq_

 # Difference
-This project has a different tech specs. <br>
+This project has a different tech stack. <br>
 (The original code was written with HTML, CSS, JS) <br>
 The specs are like the below:
 - React